kubecost/docs/apis/apis-overview/cloud-cost-api/cloud-cost-metrics.md

 * InvoicedCost
 * AmortizedCost

 Each cost metric includes a `Cost` and a `KubernetesPercent` field.
 An unaggregated CloudCost query should have a `1` or a `0` in the `KubernetesPercent` field of all of its cost metrics.
-When it becomes aggregate, this value can become a percentage.
+When it becomes aggregated, this value can become a percentage.
 It is necessary to keep track of these separately because differences in cost metrics will cause this value to diverge.
-For example, aggregating a Cloud Cost represents a Kubernetes node that has a reserved instance applied to it, and a non-Kubernetes node of the same type but with no reserved instance discount.
+For example, aggregating a Cloud Cost representing a Kubernetes node that has a reserved instance applied to it, and a non-Kubernetes node of the same type but with no reserved instance discount.
 See below:

 ```
 Node1 {